-Troubled teen - turned multi-platinum selling CEO and media executive.
+Troubled teen - turned multi-platinum/diamond selling CEO and media exec

 Corey Johnson is a British born music producer, record label owner, entrepreneur, and philanthropist.
 He has been a guiding force behind some of the biggest success stories from the UK commercial and underground community, steadily developing and nurturing their growth and driving the expansion into the mainstream for the last two decades.